-For More Information Contact: Zabe Bent, Senior Transportation Planner, San Francisco County Transportation Authority; E-mail: elizabeth.bent@sfcta.org.
+For more information contact: Zabe Bent, Senior Transportation Planner, San Francisco County Transportation Authority; email: elizabeth.bent@sfcta.org or visit the study website at www.sfmobility.org.

 FLORIDA: Cordon Pricing in Lee County

 The Town of Fort Myers Beach in Lee County, Florida, is an island community with a heavy influx of visitors during the tourist seasons.
 Access to the Town is provided by road at two points of entry.
 Travel within the Town can be challenging, particularly during the winter tourist season.
 Due to the relatively small land area and environmental issues, options for additional roadways on the island are not practical.
 Further, due to limited right-of-way on the only non-local road on the island, and the high financial and social costs of obtaining additional right-of-way, significant widening is not considered practical.
 The Town was awarded a grant to study the feasibility of introducing a new variable toll at both approaches to the Town.